 Talking about what is the intensity?
 How many intensities do you know?
-(Raise your hand)
+(Raise your hand) Which intensities are you able to reach?
+(Examples)

 - Explain the heart beat using a jar - Explain the intensity using the Talk-Sing Test.

 - All the children bring to school a jar, some water balloons, some drinking straws.
 A heart pump is built and its operation explained. - The heart pump is activated during PA differently based on intensity but what is the intensity of PA?